-It was painfully frustrating to watch, the redhead's struggle to operate something as simple as a lighter.
+It was painfully frustrating to watch the redhead struggle to operate something as simple as a lighter.
 Not to mention that he was about to light the wrong end of the cigarette.
-Sighing tiredly, Kankuro snatched both the lighter and the cigarette from him, stuck the latter back into his mouth the right way round, and even lit it for him.
+Sighing, Kankuro snatched both the lighter and the cigarette from him, stuck the latter back into his mouth the right way round and lit it.
 Whether or not he'd remember how to go from there, Kankuro decided, was in fact not his problem.

-"You still don't know?" the younger one muttered, frowning behind a thin curtain of smoke.
+"You still don't know?" the younger one muttered behind a thin curtain of smoke.

 Kankuro shook his head.
 Though he'd been fairly well informed of the most pressing issues they were dealing with, such as confirming that Akatsuki's leader truly was the supposedly late terrorist, and planning a foolproof way to ensure their safety with newly obtained extortion material, he still hadn't asked why his baby brother's face looked like a patchwork quilt gone wrong.
 Partly out of courtesy, but mostly out of fear of ending up with a matching look.

 "A bomb blew up in it", the redhead told, perfectly nonchalant.
-Kankuro's eyes widened in mild horror.
+Kankuro's eyes widened with horror.

 "A bomb?
 Where the hell did you find a bomb?"